cogdog/truwriter/README.md

 You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (it's a small chunk of json).

 ## Relatively Cool New Features & Updates

+**Under the Hood** Fixed bug where choosing no comments hid the Reading Time display, changed options editor for default content to be rich text editor, enabled drag and drop media uploading for front page writing form.

 **Theme Option to Remove Tweet This Button** to enable better GDPR compliance.